Hello Hanami: Best Spots to View Cherry Blossoms in Tokyo 2025

 Sumida Park

-Views of Skytree and beautiful cherry blossom trees, this riverside park boasts some of the best views of cherry blossoms in the city.
-Around 510 trees bloom throughout March and into April, with a tunnel of cherry blossoms and even the option of a riverboat ride along Sumida River making Sumida Park a great place to revel in the beauty of Japanese spring.
+Its proximity to Tokyo Skytree and some of the best views of cherry blossoms in Tokyo make this riverside park a popular choice for hanami.
+Around 510 trees bloom throughout March and into April, creating a tunnel of cherry blossoms, and visitors even have the option to ride a riverboat along Sumida River.
+Sumida Park is undoubtedly a great place to revel in the beauty of Japanese spring.

-A little more romantic with the scenic view of the Imperial Palace, Chidorigafuchi is the place to go if you’re looking for a more intimate hanami location.
+A romantic spot with a scenic view of the Imperial Palace, Chidorigafuchi is the place to go if you’re looking for a more intimate hanami location.
 The best way to appreciate the area is by renting a boat and paddling through the sakura-lined waterways.
-This area also offers a dreamy, illuminated ambiance at night until 10pm.
-As the trees start to wither, the moat is dyed pink with petals, making for another picturesque backdrop.
+This area also offers a dreamy, illuminated ambiance at night from 6pm to 10pm.
+As the trees start to wither, the moat is dyed pink with petals, making for a picturesque backdrop.

 Station: Kudanshita